 See the h5py documentation for more details.

-- Optionally, mpi4py (which depends on a MPI implementation).
+Optionally (for MPI runs), mpi4py (which depends on a MPI implementation).

 Basic installation with pip¶